Franciscan "Terra Santa" Monastery, Jerusalem

 Location:

-The site is located 50M south to Zion gate and 50M east to the Dormition on Mount Zion.
-It is easily accessed from the parking lot near the Zion gate, but is normally closed to the public.
+The site is located on Mount Zion, outside of the old city walls and 100M south-west to Zion gate.
+It is easily accessed from the parking lot near the Zion gate.

 Photos: